Skip to content

 • Nudity or sexual content

-Content may reference sex education, reproduction, puberty, or nudity in artistic or scientific contexts.
-These topics are flagged to support sensitivity during delivery and alignment with your school’s policies.
+Includes references to nudity, puberty, reproduction, anatomy, sex education, or sexual themes in artistic, historical, or scientific contexts.
+These topics are flagged to support sensitive delivery and policy alignment.

 • Sexual violence